JasKill/BetterDisarming/README.md

 **[EXILED] must be installed for this to work.**

-Place the "BetterDisarming.dll" file in your sm_plugins folder.
+Place the "BetterDisarming.dll" file in your Plugins folder..

 | Config        |  Default          | Description  |
 | :-------------: | :-----:|:-----:|